bg-rocha/ML_for_vibration/README.md

 ### Experiments

 Due to physical limitation of the setup avaliable we only simulate normal and imbalance conditions.
 The results of this are 70 excel files with acceleration and FFT data.
-For more information about the experiments please read the full work in PDF avaliable on github.
+For more information about the experiments please read the full work in PDF (portuguese only) avaliable on github.

 ## Initial features extraction